odtp-org/odtp-manuals/docs/zoo/add-component.md

 ## Locate the github repsitory of the zoo.

-Each zoo db is located in a github repository: [ODTP-org Zoo](https://github.com/odtp-org/odtp-zoo-db)
+The zoo db is located in a github repository: [ODTP-org Zoo](https://github.com/odtp-org/odtp-zoo-db)

 In order to add a component you must submit it via a PR.
 It will then be added to `index.yaml` and `index.json`, that lists all available components with their metadata.